MMB-UMCU/mmb-bioit/_members/dogukan-bayraktar.md

   linkedin: doğukan-bayraktar-06102921b/
 ---

-I’m an intern in the BioIT group of the Medical Microbiology Department at the UMCU.
+I am the bioinformatician for the BioIT group of the Medical Microbiology Department.